RDC4321/Python-Projects/README.md

-# Python-Projects
+# Python Projects

 Hello!
-This repository contains Python projects I’ve built while learning and practicing Python — from beginner fundamentals to small capstone-style projects.
+This repository contains Python projects I’ve built while learning and practicing Python — from beginner fundamentals to intermediate, object-oriented programs.

 The goal of this repo is to:
 - Strengthen Python fundamentals
 - Practice problem-solving and logic
 - Build small but complete programs from scratch

-Table of Contents:
+- Progress from procedural code to clean OOP design

+---

 ## Beginner Level Projects

 ### 1. Ordering System
 Simulates an online ordering system.
-**Concepts:** `if/elif/else`, f-strings
+**Concepts:** if/elif/else, f-strings

 ### 2. Ticketing System
 Online ticketing simulation that produces different outputs based on user input.